-Mark Jarrett, MD
+Mark P. Jarrett, MD, MBA

 Dr. Jarrett is also Northwell’s associate chief medical officer and a professor of medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

 Dr. Jarrett earned his medical degree from New York University School of Medicine.
 He completed his residency in internal medicine at Montefiore Medical Center, and a fellowship at Montefiore Medical Center and Albert Einstein College of Medicine.

 Dr. Jarrett also holds an MBA from Wagner College and an MS in Medical Informatics from Northwestern University.